Ademola Lookman

-Lookman made his senior debut in 2015, playing as a forward for Charlton Athletic of the Championship, and in January 2017 signed for Everton, who used him mainly as a winger.
-He has represented England from under-19 to under-21 levels.
-In 2022, Lookman received clearance from FIFA to represent Nigeria.
+Lookman made his senior debut in 2015, playing as a forward for Charlton Athletic of the Championship.
+He signed for Everton in January 2017, where he played mainly as a winger.
+After joining Italian club Atalanta in 2022, he won the UEFA Europa League in 2024, scoring a hat-trick in the final against Bayer Leverkusen and subsequently being named the African Footballer of the Year, becoming just the seventh Nigerian international to win the award.

+Having represented England from under-19 to under-21 levels, Lookman made his senior debut for Nigeria in 2022.
+He was part of the squad that finished runners-up at the 2023 Africa Cup of Nations.

 Early life

-Lookman was born in Wandsworth, South West London to Nigerian parents.
-He attended St Thomas the Apostle College in Peckham where he achieved three A*s and five As at GCSE.
+Ademola Lookman Olajade Alade Aylola Lookman was born on 20 October 1997 in Wandsworth, Greater London, to Nigerian parents.
+He attended St Thomas the Apostle College in Nunhead where he achieved three A*s and five As in his GCSEs.

 Club career

 Charlton Athletic

 Lookman joined Charlton Athletic's academy in 2014 after signing from Waterloo, a youth football club based in the London Borough of Lambeth.
 His goalscoring record for Charlton's U18 and U21 teams led to him making a rapid ascent through the Charlton academy ranks and he made his first-team debut for the Addicks on 3 November 2015.
 He scored his first goal for the club in a 3–2 defeat at Brighton & Hove Albion on 5 December 2015, and then followed that up with both Charlton's goals in a 2–2 draw with Bolton Wanderers ten days later.